-So often we look across the world to experience history and culture and never in our own backyard.
+So often we look across the world to experience history and culture and we never think to look in our own backyard.
 This past weekend I decided to visit my friend Brittany in Philadelphia.
-We spent the first night having careless fun which included fish tacos at a Mexican restaurant and Korean Karaoke.
+We spent the first-night having careless fun which included fish tacos at a Mexican restaurant and Korean Karaoke.
 The following day I felt a little under the weather, so we got a bunch of snacks from the grocery store and watched Law & Order Criminal Intent all day.
-Finally she convinced my sick self to get up and catch a movie which we did and it was awesome.
+Finally, she convinced my sick self to get up and catch a movie which we did and it was awesome.
 Luckily for me, I got a double deal.
 We went to see the movie on the UPENN campus and I got to experience life as a Penn ivy leaguer, well sort of.
 That night, Britt made delish spaghetti and I called it a night unusually early.

 The next morning I felt so much better.
 We got an early start and headed to the Philadelphia Museum of Modern Art.
-I ran up the Rocky Balboa stairs, like I was the champion himself.
+I ran up the Rocky Balboa stairs like I was the champion himself.
 I had no idea about the significance of those stairs as it related to the movie.
-I saw people line up just to get a picture with the Rocky statue and I eventually put two and two together.
+I saw people lined up just to get a picture with the Rocky statue and I eventually put two and two together.
 We headed straight to the museum and luckily for me my Penn State credentials granted me access to the museum at a discounted student rate.

-Outside of the museum was The Oval which is a seasonal local festival.
+Outside of the museum was The Oval, which is a seasonal local festival.
 Brittany and I watched performances and drank apple cider while sitting on a haystack.
 We enjoyed taking in the amazing sights of this beautiful fall afternoon.

 I felt fulfilled as I headed back to New York.
 Who knew that the Philadelphia Museum was the first museum in the United States?
 I didn’t.
-Not only did I experience culture, and a lot of history in a short 2-days, but this weekend seemed longer than ever.
+Not only did I experience the culture, and a lot of history in a short 2-days, but this weekend seemed longer than ever.
 I was totally ready to head back to work and finally have something great to say when someone asked the quintessential “So how was your weekend?”